yokai-php/batch-src/src/batch-symfony-framework/docs/ui.md

 ## Configuration

-The UI is disabled by default, you must ask for it to be enabled:
+The UI is disabled by default, you must enable it explicitely:
 ```yaml
 # config/packages/yokai_batch.yaml
 yokai_batch: